02 · Embedded CIO

 Iterate

-Re-baseline the spend against the latest cloud bills and renewal dates, re-sequence the roadmap against business priorities, brief the board with numbers they can defend to investors.
-The stack gets sharper, the spend gets tighter.
+Re-baseline spend against the latest cloud bills and renewal dates, re-sequence the roadmap against business priorities, and brief the board with numbers they can defend to investors.
+Sharper stack, tighter spend.

 No layers between the work and the senior practitioner.